Our Philosophy: GAKU-NO-JITSUGE (Harmony between Academia and Society)

 Kandai Vision 150 is based on both an overall vision and four specific perspectives: education, research, contribution to society, and management.
 It clarifies our vision for Kansai University 20 years from now and details our policy objectives for the next ten years.
 These policy objectives are broken down into both five-year medium-term action plans and one-year business plans.
 In order to achieve these goals, Kansai University is establishing systems for steadily promoting our vision.

-A Message from the Chairperson of the Board of Trustees
+A Message from the Chairperson of

-Toward the University's CentenaryKeiji Shibai, Chairperson of the Board of Trustees, Kansai University
+Towards a New BeginningKeiji Shibai, Chairperson of the Board of Trustees, Kansai University

-Kansai University's 19th Board of Trustees was inaugurated in October of 2020, and I assumed office as its Chairperson.
+Kansai University's 20th Board of Trustees was inaugurated in October of 2024, and I assumed office as its Chairperson.
 Given that I oversee the entire Kandai Group―which includes not only 35,000 students and others but also 500,000 alumni―I take my responsibilities extremely seriously.

 In 1886, Kansai University was founded in Osaka as Kansai Law School with the support of Korekata Kojima―who was the Chief Justice of the Osaka Court of Appeals at the time―and the school's teachers included incumbent judges and public prosecutors.
 Since the acquisition of University Status, in line with our university motto, which calls for the realization of GAKU-NO-JITSUGE (Harmony between Academia & Society), we have consistently strived to enlighten and educate both society and the people.

 We have encountered many hardships during our long history, but we have successfully overcome all of them, thanks to the support of the people of Osaka and many others.
 Kansai University celebrated its centenary in 2022.
 This was an excellent opportunity to reaffirm both the fact that our promotion was achieved with the support of Osaka's financial world as well as our vitality at the time.
-Due to the COVID-19 pandemic sweeping across the globe for the past three years, the schools established by our organization suffered from a variety of restrictions, and many students and others faced many challenges.
-However, thanks to both the enthusiasm of our faculty members as well as the goodwill of our alumni and other stakeholders.
-I am confident that we have overcome these hardships as well.
+Due to the COVID-19 pandemic sweeping across the globe for the past four years, the schools established by our organization suffered from a variety of restrictions, and many students and others faced many challenges.
+However, thanks to both the enthusiasm of our faculty members as well as the goodwill of our alumni and other stakeholders, I am confident that we have overcome these hardships as well.

 In this age of diversity, how can Kansai University survive and lead the way?